-Assessing the past month, we allocate each country one of three arrows:
+Assessing the past month, we allocate each entry one of three arrows:

-Looking forward to the month ahead, we may also allocate a country one or both of the following alerts:
+Looking forward to the month ahead, we may also allocate an entry one or both of the following alerts:

-In addition to the individual country entries, the Global Overview succinctly explains the month’s arrows and alerts, and the President’s Take authored by our President and CEO Robert Malley highlights conflict situations at a critical juncture, identifies global trends and puts forward policy recommendations to support conflict prevention and resolution.
+In addition to the individual entries, the Global Overview succinctly explains the month’s arrows and alerts, and the President’s Take authored by our Interim President Richard Atwood highlights conflict situations at a critical juncture, identifies global trends and puts forward policy recommendations to support conflict prevention and resolution.

-The interactive map helps users navigate quickly to the countries they follow, and the searchable database offers access to all country entries dating back to September 2003 – a unique source of information on the world’s conflicts and crises.
+The interactive map helps users navigate quickly to the conflict situations they follow, and the searchable database offers access to all entries dating back to September 2003 – a unique source of information on the world’s conflicts and crises.
 You can use all elements of the CrisisWatch tool on your desktop, tablet or smartphone.